RotenInformatik/RI_CodingGuidelines/Part I - C# rules.md

 #### Explicit operator precedence

-Always use parenthesis to explicitly express the precedence of operators:
+Always use parenthesis to explicitly express the precedence of operators.

 Correct: